- > How to send a SMS text message or iMessage on the iPhone

 Within Messages there are actually two types of message.
-Normal text messages that come from your friends who don’t have iPhones will appear in green speech bubbles.
+Text messages that come from your friends who don’t have iPhones will appear in green speech bubbles.

 iMessages that come from your friends who have iPhones (or other Apple devices) will appear in blue speech bubbles. iMessages are sent using Apple’s servers so they use a data connection rather than the mobile network.
 This means that there is no limit to how many you can send and they are effectively free.

 Be aware that if you are sending a lot of texts to friends who don’t have iPhones you could be paying to send them.
-Most mobile phone contracts include a number of free text messages a month, but if yours is limited you might want to avoid using Apple’s Messages app to send messages to friends who don’t have iPhones.
-It’s ok, you can still message them, we just suggest you use an app like WhatsApp instead.
+Most mobile phone contracts include a number of free text messages a month, but if your's is limited you might want to avoid using Apple’s Messages app to send messages to friends who don’t have iPhones.
+It’s ok, you can still message them, we just suggest you use a cross-platform messaging app like WhatsApp instead.
 Read: Best Messaging apps for iPhone & iPad.

 How to send group messages on the iPhone

 If you have a group of friends or family members who own iPhones it's easy to send group messages using Messages on the iPhone.
 This means you don't have to send the same message to each person individually, you can message them all at once - and best of all any replies will go to everyone in the group.